 Do we always share DNA with our parents?

-Technically, you share more DNA from your mother than you do your father.
+Technically, you inherit a bit more DNA from your mother than you do your father.
 Both males and females inherit mitochondrial DNA (mtDNA) from their mothers, and within each cell, there are multiple copies of mtDNA since it replicates on its own.

 - You will generally share between 3300-3700 centimorgans (cMs) of DNA with your parents.